meilisearch/.github/pull_request_template.md

 - [ ] Have you read the contributing guidelines?
 - [ ] Have you made sure that the title is accurate and descriptive of the changes?

-Thank you so much for contributing to MeiliSearch!
+Thank you so much for contributing to Meilisearch!